philtomson/ghdl-vpi-virtual-board/README.md

 How to compile the virtual board plugin
 ---------------------------------------

-First, you will need a working GHDL (v0.36 or higher) in you path.
+First, you will need a working GHDL (v0.36 or higher) in your path.
 Either one of GHDL's back-ends will work (mcode, GCC or LLVM).

 To [build and install](https://ghdl.readthedocs.io/en/latest/getting/mcode.html) the latest GHDL version: